netzkolchose/django-computedfields/docs/examples.rst

 the instance was saved to the database.
 After the initial save the m2m relation can be accessed, now correctly pulling field values across the m2m relation.

 M2M fields allow to declare a custom `through` model for the join table.
-To use computed fields on that model or to pull fields from that model to either side of the m2m relation, you cannot use the m2m field anymore.
+To use computed fields on the `through` model or to pull fields from it to either side of the m2m relation, you cannot use the m2m field anymore.
 Instead use the foreign key relations declared on the `through` model in `depends`.

 Another important issue around m2m fields is the risk to cause a rather high update pressure later on,